 The students must have deliberate involvement with actual objects and be taught the association before replicas will have any meaning to them.
 After the student has enough of an image of “the real” to do comparative thinking about the identifying characteristics, replicas can start to have meaning.

 Use objects to help students begin to anticipate events when they are given an object associated with the event.
 Assist the student in using an object/toy to help sustain or request a social interaction with another person and take turns.
 Use objects for choice making and encourage them to locate and respond to the object when named or signed.
 Embed literacy opportunities by pairing objects or symbols with the print and/or Braille word to provide students with the exposure to written language.

 Schedule & Communication Cards

 I used the Tactile Connections Kit: Symbols for Communication from APH to create the following labels.
-I printed the labels in 18 pt font and printed on Avery address labels (two per label and cut in half to fit on the card).
+I printed the labels in 18 pt font and printed on Avery address labels (two per label if using standard label size and cut in half to fit on the card - or purchase smaller labels).
 I used the clear adhesive sheets to add the braille (I chose contracted braille).
 Finally, I selected an object to represent each activity.
 Please remember these are just some possibilities and you should select materials that make sense to your student.

 Tactile Connections Kit: Symbols for Communication.
 This kit, available from APH, helps teachers create a tactile card system that is individualized for students who are blind or visually impaired who have additional disabilities and/or lack a formal means of communication or literacy.
 Objects that can also be paired with words are mounted on hand-sized cards representing core vocabulary categories.

 Resources to Support You in Teaching Students with Visual Impairments